bibleexchange/church_ministry__textbook/sw/0601_characteristics-of-a-good-leader.md

   -Ni lazima “wasiwe watu wa kulaumiwa”( 1Tito 1:7)

 This was also listed as one of the requirements for the helpers in Acts chapter 6 (Acts 6:3).
-Hii iliorodheshwa pia kama moja ya mahitaji kwa wasaidizi katika Matendo mlango wa 6 (Matendo 6:3).
+Hii iliorodheshwa pia kama moja ya mahitaji kwa wasaidizi katika Matendo mlango wa 6 (Mdo.
+6:3).

 ### Temperate (kiasi) (1 Tim.
 3:2, 11)